What this methodology covers

 The framework has been validated extensively.
 Schmitt, Allik, McCrae & Benet-Martinez (2007) replicated the 5-factor structure across 56 nations using the BFI.
 Twin studies show all five factors are partially heritable, with around 40-60% of variance attributable to genetic factors (Bouchard & Loehlin 2001).
 The factors are not independent — small inter-factor correlations exist, especially between Conscientiousness and Agreeableness — but they are sufficiently distinct that no single higher-order factor accounts for more than a fraction of their variance.

 Why not other personality frameworks?
 MBTI / 16 Personalities derive from Jungian theory and treat personality as discrete types.
 They have substantially weaker psychometric properties: notably, around 50% of MBTI takers receive a different type on retest, and the dichotomous categories do not correspond to bimodal trait distributions in the data.
-The HEXACO model (Lee & Ashton 2004) extends the Big Five with a sixth Honesty-Humility factor and is empirically defensible, but the BFI-10 implementation follows the original 5-factor structure that has the deepest research base.
+The HEXACO model (Lee & Ashton 2004) extends the Big Five with a sixth Honesty-Humility factor and is empirically defensible, but this implementation follows the original 5-factor structure that has the deepest research base.

-Why the BFI-10 specifically
+Why the public-domain IPIP

-| Instrument | Items | Reliability | Citation count |
+| Instrument | Items | Reliability | License |

 |---|---|---|---|

-| BFI-10 | 10 (2 per trait) | alpha around 0.50, retest 0.75 | Thousands; cross-cultural standard |
+| BFI-10 | 10 (2 per trait) | alpha around 0.50 | Free for non-commercial research only |

-| TIPI | 10 (2 per trait) | alpha around 0.40-0.70 (variable) | Thousands |
+| TIPI | 10 (2 per trait) | alpha around 0.40-0.70 (variable) | Free for research use |

-| Mini-IPIP | 20 (4 per trait) | alpha around 0.60-0.70 | Thousands |
+| Mini-IPIP | 20 (4 per trait) | alpha around 0.65-0.77 | Public domain (any use) |

 The reverse-keyed items matter for two reasons.
 First, they control for acquiescence bias — the tendency for some respondents to agree with statements regardless of content.
 Without reverse-keyed items, an acquiescent respondent would score artificially high on every trait.
 With them, acquiescent responses cancel within each trait.
 Second, reverse-keyed items improve construct validity by forcing respondents to engage with the meaning of each statement rather than processing them as a uniform stream.